Book Review: “Rich Dad Poor Dad” by Robert T. Kiyosaki

 This book seems more relevant to Western countries, as its tax systems and government policies may not align with those in Asia or Africa.
 I believe it benefits readers in the US, UK, or Europe more, with other financial education books being better suited for Asian or African audiences.
 You could purchase this book onamazon.

-Disclaimer: The views expressed in this article are solely my own after reading the book.
-It is not intended to offend anyone.
-Any resemblance to actual persons, living or dead, is purely coincidental.
-This article is neither sponsored nor endorsing anyone.
-The link mentioned here is an affiliate link.
-If you’re interested in reading this book along with me, buying it through the affiliate link is a great way to support me!
+Disclaimer: I express my own views in this article after reading the book, without intending to offend anyone.
+I do not sponsor or endorse anyone, and any resemblance to actual persons, living or dead, is purely coincidental.
+The mentioned link is an affiliate link, and purchasing the book through it is a great way to support me if you’d like to read along!

 EA00172